Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/criteria-android.md

 **Description: **

 On mobile, screen readers try to notify the user when there is a context change.
-In some cases, it can give constant vocalizations, therefore inaudible, or prevent any user action.
+In some cases, it can give constant vocalizations, and can therefore become inaudible, or prevent any user action.
 The user must control the content at all times.
 This is especially true with interactive content.
 So avoid video players launching directly in full screen mode, or videos starting automatically without user action, or a carousel scrolling automatically etc.

 **Checklist: **